DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ### Stabilizing real-time logging

-The third change to the Webtask stack focused on real-time logs.
+The third change to the Webtasks stack focused on real-time logs.
 To this day it is the only feature in the Webtasks architecture that requires virtual machines to be aware of each other's existence.

 Real-time logs work by consolidating logging information into a single point.
 A client makes a management API request providing filtering information.
 Regardless of the virtual machine in the cluster that the client attaches to, it collects the real-time logging information from all other VMs and streams it back to the client on the HTTP response.

 The original implementation of this used [Kafka](https://kafka.apache.org/).
 Kafka is a very high throughput message broker optimized for log aggregation scenarios.
 There are many success stories from places like Netflix using it.

 > **"At the same time there was certainly some blood on the street with Kafka.
 There were some horror stories around management and so on."**<br />
-> Tomasz Janczuk - Chief Webtask Architect
+> Tomasz Janczuk - Chief Webtasks Architect

 Kafka builds on top of [ZooKeeper](https://zookeeper.apache.org/) for distributed configuration management, similar to how Core OS uses etcd.
 It turned out, at the time, ZooKeeper had a few skeletons in the closet regarding stability.
 The Kafka ZooKeeper components were destabilizing enough to cause virtual machine failures.
 As with etcd, tracking down the issues was never-ending after three months.

 We started looking for alternatives and landed on [ZeroMQ](http://zeromq.org/).
 ZeroMQ has no storage involved at all.
 It is an in-memory system that provides messaging patterns over TCP.
 ZeroMQ's publish/subscribe pattern allowed the source of logging information to act as a publisher.
 We could have any number of subscribers providing filtering criteria and receiving messages.
 One nice feature is if there are no subscribers ZeroMQ merely drops messages on the floor;  which was what we needed for real-time logging.

-Switching to ZeroMQ was the single most stabilizing change we made in the history of the Webtask cluster.
+Switching to ZeroMQ was the single most stabilizing change we made in the history of the Webtasks cluster.
 It was such an impressive improvement Tomasz wrote a [post about it](https://tomasz.janczuk.org/2015/09/from-kafka-to-zeromq-for-log-aggregation.html).
 That post received 10,000 views the first day it published.
 Others were apparently having similar issues.

-## Evolving Webtask features
+## Evolving Webtasks features

 ### Feature parity with node sandbox

 The first version of Webtasks functionality started as a better equivalent of node sandbox.
 The execution of custom code took only one HTTP request.
 The body of that request contained the code to execute.

 When a new authorization request comes in the code authored by the customer is bundled up along with contextual information like the user object and request headers.
 This bundle is sent to the execution engine for execution.
-In this model, the Webtask cluster is entirely stateless and unaware of any notion of code being stored anywhere.
+In this model, the Webtasks cluster is entirely stateless and unaware of any notion of code being stored anywhere.

 Compared to the node sandbox model which was like CGI creating a new process for every request.
 This version of Webtasks and the way it was used was like FastCGI.
 We were still sending the code to execute every request, but the process persisted across many requests.
 This enhancement saved considerable time recreating the process.